arlowatts/justdragons/index.md

 title: Welcome to SimpleDungeon!
 ---

 SimpleDungeon is a minimal role-playing game framework - that means no fluff and no spell lists!
 Designed for adventurers who want to play loose with the rules, it's a lightweight system with unlimited possibilities.
-With a good Game Master and great friends, SimpleDungeon can provide a smooth and natural role-playing experience.
+With a good game master and great friends, SimpleDungeon can provide a smooth and natural role-playing experience.

 ## Overview

 When you're playing a game within the SimpleDungeon framework, it's important to remember why.
 Do you just want to have fun with your friends?
 Or do you want to explore moral dilemmas through a new lens?
 Since SimpleDungeon is so universal, it's up to you to make sure you don't lose sight of your goals.

 Like many other role-playing game frameworks, SimpleDungeon games are played at a tabletop with three or more players.
-One of the players is the *Game Master*, and the rest are *player characters*.
-The Game Master is responsible for introducing the setting and telling the other players what happens in the game world as the game progresses.
-The player characters, on the other hand, each role-play their own personal avatar and narrate their actions in the game world.
+One of the players is the game master, and the rest are player characters.
+The **game master** is responsible for introducing the setting and telling the other players what happens in the game world as the game progresses.
+The **player characters** each role-play their own personal avatar and narrate their actions in the game world.

 > Looking for something different?
-Try a session with two Game Masters working together, or go one-on-one with a friend!
+Try a session with two game masters working together, or go one-on-one with a friend!
 With a little creativity, anything is possible.

 ## Creating a Character

-Creating a character, whether it's a player character's avatar or a Game Master's villain, is as easy as anything else in SimpleDungeon.
+Creating a character, whether it's a player character's avatar or a game master's villain, is as easy as anything else in SimpleDungeon.
 The first and most important step is to define the character's motives, personality, and background.
 These decisions will inform the rest of the character as well as how you role-play them in a game.
 Here are some helpful questions you can ask yourself when creating a character:

 - What does your character want?
 Are they seeking fame and fortune?
 Or to fulfill a promise to a lost loved one?
 - How does your character live?
 What do they do every day?